Liu-Feng-deeplearning/Kaldi_ASR_Factorized_Tdnn/README.md

 and some parameters about Kaldi's layer are writen in kaldi/egs/swbd/s5c/steps/libs/nnet3/xconfig/composite_layers.py

+experiements about tdnnf can be seen in kaldi/egs/.../.../run_tdnn_xx

 Lots of codes in this project inherit from [cvqluu/Factorized-TDNN](https://github.com/cvqluu/Factorized-TDNN/blob/master/README.md).
 I has to say Thanks to him.

 ---